 Are there liquid ADHD medications for children?

 - ProCentra (dextroamphetamine oral solution)

 - Quillivant XR (methylphenidate extended release powder for oral suspension)

 What are ADHD medication side effects in children?

-ADHD medication side effects in children include headache, anxiety, nausea, dizziness, vomiting and abdominal pain.
+ADHD medication side effects in children include decreased appetite, headache, anxiety, nausea, dizziness, vomiting and abdominal pain.
 Insomnia, dizziness, and restlessness are also common.
 Other side effects include weight loss, anorexia and pruritus (itching).